Navigating the Logging Industry: Avoiding Bad Actors and Ensuring Fair Timber Sales

 Unlimited Logging A Threat to Forest Health

-“Without limits on the number of trees or the amount of timber a logger can legally cut, the results are often devastating to the forest’s health.
-This can leave the land under-stocked, drastically reducing its future growth and productivity.”
+“Without limits on the number of trees or the amount of timber a logger can legally cut, the forest’s health often suffers.
+This can leave the land under-stocked, significantly lowering its future growth potential.
+It also affects overall productivity.”

 Payment in Full Before Last Tree is Removed

 Though on the surface there doesn’t appear to be anything wrong with such wording, unscrupulous logging companies have used such a clause in the past to attempt to steal the timber they harvested on a job outright.
-In fact, we receive several calls a year from angry timber owners who have been compensated little or even nothing at all for their timber despite the fact that the harvest has been completed.
-These loggers leave a small pile of logs at the site and use this, coupled with the clause described above, as justification for not paying their landowners!
+Every year, we receive calls from angry timber owners.
+They’ve received little or no compensation after their harvest.
+These loggers leave a small pile of logs at the site.
+They use this, coupled with the clause described above, as justification for not paying their landowners!

 Call it what you wish, but committing such an act against a landowner is theft, plain and simple.